Skip to main content

 Close Company

 From the creators of Death & Co, one of the most influential bars of the modern craft cocktail movement, Close Company brings its signature cocktail excellence to a playful and vibrant setting.
-With a focus on contemporary drinks and a lively atmosphere, Close Company offers an approachable, community-driven experience without sacrificing quality.
-This new concept debuts its first West Coast location in Las Vegas, with additional launches in Nashville and Atlanta, becoming a must-visit destination for travelers and locals alike.
+With a focus on contemporary drinks and a lively atmosphere, Close Company offers an approachable, community-driven experience that doesn't sacrifice quality.
+This new concept debuts its first West Coast location in Las Vegas, with additional launches planned in Nashville and Atlanta, making it a must-visit destination for both travelers and locals.

 MAY WE SUGGEST...